Construction Workers & Mesothelioma

 Occupational exposure is the most common way people encounter asbestos.
 For construction workers, mesothelioma may be even more of a risk than it is for other occupations.
 These are the most high-risk jobs in construction:

 Mesothelioma in construction workers’ families is also not uncommon.
 Workers would frequently bring home dust that could contain asbestos fibers on their shoes, clothing and even in their hair.
 Other members of the household were susceptible to breathing in this asbestos dust, putting them at risk for mesothelioma.
-Heather Von St. James, an 18-year mesothelioma survivor, was a victim of secondhand asbestos exposure.
+Heather Von St. James, a 19-year mesothelioma survivor, was a victim of secondhand asbestos exposure.

 Today, there are safety regulations in place to help ensure workers don’t bring asbestos home.